Updated March 24, 2022

 - Death Certificate;

-- Affidavit of Witness;
+- Affidavit of Execution of Witness;

-- Affidavit of Estate Trustee; and
+- Form 74C Certificate of Appointment of Estate Trustee; and

-- Cheque for Estate Administration Tax;
+- Cheque for Estate Administration Tax.

 If the court accepts the information provided then they will then issue a Certificate of Appointment and you will have full authority to administer the estate and to deal with any financial institutions, services or business as may be required.
+This includes the Canada Revenue Agency for tax purposes.

 In many cases where spouses hold most of their property jointly, a Certificate of Appointment is often not required as much of the property passes through rights of survivorship.
-In any case advice should be sought from an estate lawyer regarding your particular circumstances and whether an Application to the court will necessary in your case.
+In any case, advice should be sought from an estate lawyer regarding your particular circumstances and whether an Application to the court will necessary in your case.